-For the year ended June 30, 2019, the Center's pension contribution was 9.85 percent of salaries paid from federal and special trust funds.
-For the year ended June 30, 2019, there were no salaries paid from federal and special trust funds that required employer contributions.
+For the year ended June 30, 2021, the Center's pension contribution was 10.41 percent of salaries paid from federal and special trust funds.
+For the year ended June 30, 2021, \$26,539 were paid from federal and special trust funds that required employer contributions.

 Employer retirement cost contributions.
 Under GASB Statement No. 68, contributions that an employer is required to pay because of a TRS member retiring are categorized as specific liability payments.
 The Center is required to make a one-time contribution to TRS for members granted salary increases over 6 percent if those salaries are used to calculate a retiree's final average salary.
-Additionally, beginning with the year ended June 30, 2019, employers will make a similar contribution for salary increases over 3 percent if members are not exempted by current collective bargaining agreement.

 A one-time contribution is also required for members granted sick leave days in excess of the normal annual allotment if those days are used as TRS service credit.
-For the year ended June 30, 2019, the Center made no payments to TRS for employer contributions due on salary increases in excess of 6 percent and no payments for sick leave days granted in excess of the normal annual allotment.
+For the year ended June 30, 2021, the Center made no payments to TRS for employer contributions due on salary increases in excess of 6 percent and no payments for sick leave days granted in excess of the normal annual allotment.